autonomousvision/autonomousvision.github.io/_posts/2020-03-24-differentiable-volumetric-rendering.md

 In our previous project [Occupancy Networks](http://www.cvlibs.net/publications/Mescheder2019CVPR.pdf) we asked ourselves: "How should we represent 3D geometry in learning-based systems?"
 It turns out that using implicit functions to represent 3D geometry is promising and has various advantages over previous representations.
 For example, we do not discretize space and have infinite resolution.

 ## The Challenge
-While this works great for synthetic data, we have a problem if want to scale to __real-world scenarios:__ We currently need 3D supervision!
+While this works well for synthetic data, we have a problem if we want to scale to __real-world scenarios:__ We currently need 3D supervision!
 This means that during training, we need pairs of images and corresponding 3D objects.
 This is fine for synthetic objects, but we do not have this data for real-world images!
 Therefore, in our recent work [Differentiable Volumetric Rendering](http://www.cvlibs.net/publications/Niemeyer2020CVPR.pdf), we investigate how we can __infer implicit 3D representations without 3D supervision__.

 But how do we do it?